kandyfoma/goshopper/assets/README.md

-# GoShopperAI Assets
+# GoShopper Assets

-This folder contains all visual assets for the GoShopperAI application.
+This folder contains all visual assets for the GoShopper application.

 ## Logo Files